What is gaming addiction?

 - What stages a person goes through

-- Why the dependency forms
+- Why dependency is formed

 - Where to go for help

-Why is addiction formed?
+Why is dependency formed?

 - 1. The game →